team1306/badger-log/README.md

 [![](https://jitpack.io/v/team1306/badger-log.svg)](https://jitpack.io/#team1306/badger-log)

 The easiest annotation-based NetworkTables utility.
-A modern replacement for SmartDashboard.

 # About

-The why behind this project.

-SmartDashboard provides some methods, but it lacks a lot of functionality desirable in a robot program.
-It's methods end up taking up space in a ` periodic ` method, which looks bad and isn't great for code quality
+Our team was frustrated with the lack of utilities available to teams to utilize the NetworkTables API.

+We explored alternatives and found them to lack a key feature that we wanted.

+`SmartDashboard` is an option provided in WPILib

+* Needs method calls to work
+* Explicit types in methods
+* No `Struct` objects
+* No custom types

-Our team explored other logging utilities.
+Seeing this, we explored other NetworkTables utilities.

 [DogLog](https://github.com/jonahsnider/doglog)

 * Supports only base Java types
-* No subscribing to NetworkTables values
+* Data logging focused
+* Not annotation based

 [Epilogue](https://docs.wpilib.org/en/stable/docs/software/telemetry/robot-telemetry-with-annotations.html)

 * Only supports publishing
-* Only WPILib types
-* Impossible to convert `Measure` units
+* Impossible to convert units
+* Difficult to create a new type for the system

 [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit)

 * Requires a whole setup
 * Only subscribe to a double entry
+* Not annotation based

 ## Features